Montana roots, MONTANA VALUES

 Fought for workers and good wages

-Raph stood up for workers and urged the United States Supreme Court not to make its disastrous, anti-worker and anti-union Janus decision.
+Raph fought for workers and urged the United States Supreme Court not to make its disastrous, anti-worker and anti-union Janus decision.